simpsonw/dotfiles/README.md

 ## dotfiles

 These are my dotfiles for configuring bash, git, and many other things.
-These are targeted for my current Linux distro of choice, Linux Mint 19.1 and have not been tested on other environments.
+These are targeted for my current Linux distro of choice, Ubuntu 20.04 (using `regolith-desktop`),
+and have not been tested on other environments.
 This repo started as a fork of the [dotfiles](https://github.com/holman/dotfiles) repo from @holman.

 I decided to "unfork" from the main holman repo since I tend to use Bash rather than